Has this ever happened to you? You need to complete that project and there is a tight deadline; you sit down to work but can’t get started.

 Or has this happened to you? – You want to go to the gym but just can’t get yourself to start.
 Or even when you step onto that treadmill, you just can’t get yourself to get moving.

 If you are reading this article, then this has bothered you in the past (and continues to bother you even today).

 This idea of productivity called “Getting in the zone” or “Getting into a Flow state” has always intrigued me.
 It doesn’t happen all the time, but when I do get into the zone- I feel alive, and I don’t want to stop.
 I always thought it was because of external factors – the weather (lack of sunshine), coffee, lack of adequate sleep, or my laziness.

 But I later realized – after researching the topic and based on personal experiences that none of them have a true bearing on your productivity.

-Are some people predisposed with the unique ability to get into the zone every time they get to work.
+Are some people predisposed with the unique ability to get into the zone every time they get to work?
 The answer is NO!!
 Nobody is born like that.
-It is actually something all of us can learn and adopt.
+It is actually something all of us can learn and adapt.

 I don’t want to get into the nitty-gritty or the science behind why that happens or the root cause of Resistance (I recommend picking up that book and reading more ).

 I just want to get straight into the remedy.
 So, what is the solution?